dougyb83/MTDb-Movie-Television-Database/README.md

 ### Future Features

 - Autocomplete list for search bar
     - This feature will access the API as the user types and will display the closest matches in a dropdown list.
-This list will display the titles and the posters for all closest matches
+This list will display the titles and the posters for all closest the matches
 - Where to watch
-    - This will access an API that return information on what streaming services the currently viewed title can be watch on.
+    - This will access an API that returns information on what streaming services the currently viewed title can be watched on.
 - Ratings from external sources
     - This will also access an API to gather the ratings or scores that have been given by other platforms such as imdb.com and rottentomatoes.com